EphemeralSpace/docs/src/design/mirrors-notes.md

 Note that, in my opinion, simulation doesn't stop science-fictioney or fantasy aspects of the game from existing.
 In fact, a lot of these more speculative mechanics work better when laid on top of a groundwork of systems based in reality.

-### The what
+### What the hell are you talking about

-What does an 'integrated' environment look like compared to a relatively 'unintegrated' one?
+To keep things a little more concrete: what does an 'integrated' environment look like compared to a relatively 'unintegrated' one?

 Unintegrated environments are static, uninteractive, seem more like set dressing than objects in a real world, but generally require little real effort to actually create.
-However, they often incur more maintenance effort, due to the need to hardcode interactions more often than letting them emerge naturally.
+However, they often incur more maintenance effort, due to the need to hardcode interactions rather than letting them emerge naturally.

 Integrated environments are far more dynamic, immersive, and have many options for players and possible scenarios that can be created.
 Players existing in them have a rough idea of what's possible, just based on intuition (and some basic game knowledge).
 Very strange and fun gameplay situations can emerge out of relatively simple interactions occurring, because almost everything is connected in some way.